maclillis/web-portfolio/README.md

 ## History ##
 This portfolio was first built as a personal challenge for me.
 The progress I have made during the years has been really big and since I worked out of the "web page making"-world for a while I came back in 2017 to do this portfolio just show to myself I could do it without any help from Twitter Bootsrap or Wordpress.
-The idea know is to have home for my projects I have been working on since 2014 to show off for any future employers or recruiters.
+The idea now is to have a home for my projects I have been working on since 2014 to show off for any future employers or recruiters.

 ## Libraries used ##